rkuzner/docker-ocrmypdf/README.md

 The image works (and uses) the following paths actively:

 - logs: directory where running logs will be stored
-- source: (base) directory containing PDF files that you want to try to decrypt
+- source: (base) directory containing PDF files that you want to try to ocr
-- target: (base) directory for move the PDF files that were decrypted successfully
+- target: (base) directory for place the PDF files that were ocred successfully
+- processed: (base) directory for place the PDF files that were on source folder and were ocred successfully (only when KEEP_SOURCEFILE=true)

-`source` & `target` volumes are *required* mappings.
+`log`, `source`, `target` & `processed` volumes are *required* mappings.

+## How it works

+On each run, the tool will search files on the `source` folder (non-recursively and will ignore folders).
+If it finds files, then will try to OCR each file and place the resulting PDF on the `target` folder.
+Each file on the `target` folder will receive matching timestamps from its respective `source` file.
+Successfully OCRed files will be deleted or moved to the `processed` folder.

 ## Run Examples